Submitting an Official Leave of Absence or Withdrawal Request

 Complete the online forms linked below:

-Schedule an appointment with the USC staff
+- Schedule a Spring 2023 leave/withdrawal discussion with the USC staff now

 Step 2 Addendum (for students studying in the U.S. on F-1/J-1 visas)

 In addition to discussing your situation with the USC, you must contact the International Students and Scholars Office (ISSO: www.bu.edu/isso/contact/appointment-scheduling-for-students/) to review the immigration implications of your potential leave of absence or withdrawal.
 Your ISSO advisor will then email the USC to confirm this information has been shared with you.
 (If you decide not to arrange a leave after speaking with your ISSO advisor, that is fine–simply email us to let us know.)